-Chase argued the arbitrator made all initial disclosures in a timely manner because, although the parties did not receive the worksheet page with the question and answer regarding whether the arbitrator would entertain offers from the parties or their attorneys to serve as a dispute resolution neutral in other matters, the parties did receive the page with the explanation for the arbitrator's answer, which stated the arbitrator would entertain such offers.
-Chase also pointed out that, because "[i]t was readily apparent that a page was missing from the disclosures when [Honeycutt] first received the initial disclosure statement," her request to disqualify the arbitrator was untimely.
-Chase contended Honeycutt was "well aware of the Arbitrator's intent to accept offers to serve as a neutral in other cases, including cases involving the same parties and lawyers in this case, because the Arbitrator's handwritten note on the following page alone provided [her] with all the information that she needed to assess whether disqualification was appropriate."
+Chase argued the arbitrator made all initial disclosures in a timely manner because, the parties did receive the page with the explanation for the arbitrator's answer, which stated the arbitrator would entertain such offers.
+Chase also pointed out that, because "it was readily apparent that a page was missing from the disclosures when Honeycutt first received the initial disclosure statement," her request to disqualify the arbitrator was untimely.
+Chase contended Honeycutt was "well aware of the Arbitrator's intent to accept offers to serve as a neutral in other cases, including cases involving the same parties and lawyers in this case, because the Arbitrator's handwritten note on the following page alone provided her with all the information that she needed to assess whether disqualification was appropriate."

-Regarding the arbitrator's failure to disclose during the arbitration four of the eight other matters involving counsel for Chase, Chase asserted Honeycutt had not identified any mandatory disclosure the arbitrator failed to make (even though Honeycutt had identified at least four of them) and pointed to a September 23, 2016 email from the AAA manager stating she had "provided all supplemental disclosure letters showing the new cases involving the Parties/Attorneys to this matter after the initial disclosure[s] were made."
-Citing a former version of the Ethics Standards, Chase also argued that the arbitrator was not required to provide supplemental disclosures of other matters in which the arbitrator was serving as a dispute resolution neutral involving the same parties and lawyers.
+Regarding the arbitrator's failure to disclose during the arbitration four of the eight other matters involving counsel for Chase, Chase asserted Honeycutt had not identified any mandatory disclosure the arbitrator failed to make (even though Honeycutt had identified at least four of them) and pointed to a September 23, 2016 email from the AAA manager stating she had "provided all supplemental disclosure letters showing the new cases involving the Parties/Attorneys to this matter after the initial disclosures were made."